gabbo89/EEA2024-2025/docs/3a4_genome_wide_methylation_distribution.md

 <!--
 Now we will perform the analysis of the methylation distribution in the three contexts `CG`, `CHG` and `CHH` across a chromosome.
 -->
-We will use two different approaches: one using the `R` library and the other using the `bedtools` package.
+We will use two different approaches:
+- one using the `R` library
+- one using the `bedtools` package